 What is Raynaud's phenomenon?

 Primary Raynaud’s phenomenon usually affects young women and teenage girls.
-But it can also occur in men, children and older people, especially if it occurs in association with other conditions (secondary Raynaud’s phenomenon).
+But men, babies, children and older people can also be affected.
+It sometimes runs in families.

 How will Raynaud's phenomenon affect me?

 Although primary Raynaud’s phenomenon can be very uncomfortable, it’s not usually severe.
 Look for ways to keep warm and avoid sudden changes in temperature.